 So what constituencies were interested in HR 1564?
 The cynical view of Matt Kelly at Compliance Week is that the Big Four firms’ half-million dollars in campaign contributions to the bill’s sponsors in 2011 and 2012 bought the bill.
 But these amounts are merely distasteful spoonfuls in the huge cesspool of Beltway lobbying monies.
 And with no fear that rotation was to be forced on them, auditors in America should have been indifferent, if not resistant to a form of “protection” that could not be beneficial to their already-fragile public reputations for accountability.

 The same for corporate issuers.
 And as noted, the PCAOB was already tied in knots, so another imposed constraint would fall somewhere between unnecessary and simply irrelevant.

 In my own rather jaundiced view of the legislative process, the answer lies in Washington’s devotion to “motion” masking as “progress”.
 When the environment is so poisoned that such fundamental needs as immigration reform and gun control and social policy issues like food stamps and student loans are beyond the grasp of reasoned debates, legislative time and energy devoted to auditor rotation is merely wasted.

 It is thoroughly dispiriting to think that as silly and stupid a proposal as HR 1564 should have come this far under the disguise of useful law-making.

 Thanks for joining this dialog.
-Please share with friends and colleagues.
-Comments are welcome, and subscription sign-up is easy and free, both at the Main page.
+Comments are solicited and welcome, and subscription sign-up is easy and free – both at the Main page.